Circadian Rhythm Weight Loss - Does It Work?By Jenny Craig

 How do circadian rhythms work?

 In the same way that you are busy getting tasks done throughout the day, so are every one of your body’s cells.
 They all hard at work metabolizing, or managing, complex chemical processes throughout your body.
 This metabolism process has a predictable curve that follows a 24--hour cycle paralleling the 12-hour light-dark periods during the day.
 Your metabolism peaks toward mid-day and tapers off towards the early evening.
 In the peak period, your body is busy digesting food for the energy needed to use as fuel for all of your daily activities.
-By late afternoon and into the evening, your metabolism is still active but not as efficiently as earlier in the day.
+By late afternoon and into the evening, your metabolism is still active but not as efficient as earlier in the day.

 How circadian rhythms affect weight loss